 The so-called “one bite rule” for dog bites holds people liable for injuries caused by their pets if they knew or should have known of the dog’s dangerous tendencies.1

 The one bite rule is named after the most important piece of evidence in dog bite cases.
-If a dog has bitten someone in the past, it puts the owner on notice of the dog’s dangerous tendencies.
+If a dog has bitten someone in the past, it puts the owner on notice of the dog’s dangerous propensities.
 Once the owner is on notice, they will be held liable for subsequent bites.
 They should have foreseen them happening and taken precautions to avoid them.

 1.1.
 How is the one bite rule different from a strict liability rule?